Isaia26633/SpotifyController/README.md

 # SpotifyController

-A simple Node.js application that allows users to search for Spotify tracks and play them directly from the app.
+A simple Node.js application that allows users to search for Spotify tracks and play them directly from the node server.
 The app integrates with the **Spotify Web API** to enable searching for tracks, fetching their information, and playing them.

 ## Features
 - Search for Spotify tracks by name.